andlzanon/prompt-optim-expl-rec/README.md

 Therefore, to develop a feature use the following steps:

-1. Create a branch from dev
+1. Create a branch from develop

-Switch to the dev branch and pull the latest changes:
+Switch to the develop branch and pull the latest changes:

-    git checkout dev
+    git checkout develop

-    git pull origin dev
+    git pull origin develop

 Create a new branch from dev for your changes: